Vaccination protects seniors from serious illness

 4 recommended vaccines for seniors

 - Pneumonia – both Prevnar 13 and Pneumovax 23 (talk to doctor)

 - Shingles vaccine

 - Tetanus-diptheria-pertussis (Tdap)

 Note: The CDC recommends for people over 65 to get two separate vaccines for pneumonia – Prevnar 13 and Pneumovax 23.
 This will better protect them from sepsis (bacterial infection in blood), meningitis, and pneumonia.

 Bring the CDC vaccine schedule to doctor’s appointments

 Pro tip: An easy way of taking notes is to circle the vaccines the doctor recommends.
-If their doctor isn’t giving the shots right away, now you’ll be sure to remember which ones are needed.
-If the doctor gives the vaccines right away, you can write down the date next to each vaccine and have your own record of when they were given.
+If your older adult isn’t getting the shots right away, you’ll be able to remember which ones are needed in the future.
+If they get the vaccines right away, you can write the date next to each vaccine they received and have your own record.

-CDC online vaccine finder creates a list for the doctor
+CDC online vaccine finder creates a custom list for doctors

 Recommended for you:

 - 7 Tips for Helping Seniors at the Doctor’s: Being a Health Advocate

 - 5 Questions to Ask Your Elderly Parent’s Doctor About Tests or Treatments